rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 IMAGE       := $(USER)/$(REPO):$(VERSION)
 ~~~

-This first block is where we set variables for use throughout the `Makefile`.
-This is a familiar syntax, one thing to note is the `:=` operator which implies "[simple](https://www.gnu.org/software/make/manual/html_node/Setting.html#Setting)" variable expansion: the left-hand operand (e.g. VERSION) is immediately set to the expanded result of the right-hand operand.
+We set variables for use throughout the `Makefile` in the first block.
+This is familiar syntax, but one thing to note is the `:=` operator, which implies "[simple](https://www.gnu.org/software/make/manual/html_node/Setting.html#Setting)" variable expansion.
+In this case, the left-hand operand (e.g. VERSION) is immediately set to the expanded result of the right-hand operand.
 This is in contrast with the recursive expansion `=` operator, where the value of the left-hand operand is not set until the time of reference.

 - **USER:** This is the name of Git/DockerHub username, which in our case are identical
 - **REPO:** The name of the Git and Dockerhub repository, again these are identical
-- **BUILDDIR:** This identifies the directory path under project root that will contain the Dockerfile used to build the image, and also where the Git archive is dumped.
+- **BUILDDIR:** This identifies the directory path under project root that will contain the Dockerfile used to build the image and also where the Git archive is dumped.
-	- **NOTE:** For this scenario it is necessary for a Dockerfile **not** to reside in project root otherwise EB create/deploy will build a fresh image each time using _that_ `Dockerfile` instead of simply referencing an existing image defined in the `Dockerrun.aws.json` configuration file (see below).
+	- **NOTE:** For this scenario, it is necessary for a Dockerfile **not** to reside in project root otherwise EB create/deploy will build a fresh image each time using _that_ `Dockerfile` instead of simply referencing an existing image defined in the `Dockerrun.aws.json` configuration file (see below).
 - **VERSION:** This variable contains the version tag to apply to the Docker image.
 In this case, we use the builtin `shell` command to run `git describe --tags`.
-This ensures that we have a consistent mapping between a version of the application in Git, Docker and ElasticBeanstalk.
+This ensures that we have a consistent mapping between a version of the application in Git, Docker, and ElasticBeanstalk.
 NOTE: Alternative naming strategies are possible also, including using the branch name.
 - **IMAGE:** This is a simple concatenation of USER, REPO and VERSION.

 Now, let's dig into the individual targets within the `Makefile`.